GregOnNet/talk-angular-template-driven-forms/README.md

 ## History

-- Angular 2 was released in 2016 with template-driven forms
+- AngularJS was released in 2010 with template-driven forms
-- Angular 4 introduced reactive forms
+- Angular introduced reactive forms
 - reactive forms advertised integration with RxJS
 - reactive forms brought `FormBuilder`
 - we started arguing